thriveweb/great-start-elc/content/pages/parents-family-checklist.md

       our quality improvement plan?
   - cell1: Have you been introduced to educators?
   - cell1: Enrolment Form and Direct Debit Authority Form completed?
+checklistDownload:
+  title: >-
+    Download our printable family checklist to get you and your child ready to start at one of our centres.
 ---

 ### We aim to ensure that parents have all the necessary information so your children feel settled and excited to start at our centre.